poikilotherm/brb4bbb/README.md

      red seems fine.
 They aren't cheap, but they feel great and have the LED resistor already builtin. https://www.ebay.de/itm/373023977424

-3. If you didn't go for fancy LED switches, you might add an LED plus 220 Ohm resistor yourself.
+3. If you didn't go for fancy LED switches, you might add a LED plus 220 Ohm resistor yourself.
 Up to you.
 4. More fancy?
 Add a speaker, create a beep.
 No way I would do that, but you could...

 ## Usage hints